 It's hard to imagine Madonna having to stare single floppage in the face – well, in the '80s anyway – but Madge's third single Borderline tanked on release, stalling at 56 in 1984.
-It was to be her last flop for quite a while – her next 36 singles went Top 10, which is a chart record in the UK – and Madonna, like Theresa May, refused to take no for an answer, re-releasing Borderline in 1986, taking it to Number 2.
+It was to be her last flop for quite a while – her next 36 singles went Top 10, a chart record in the UK – and Madonna, like Theresa May, refused to take no for an answer, re-releasing Borderline in 1986, and taking it to Number 2.
 See Madonna's record-breaking chart history in her archive

 Corrs – Runaway

-Not exactly a runaway success on its first release (do you see what we did there?), it gave the Corrs their very first chart entry in 1996, but reached only 49.
-A re-release as a double-A side with Love To Love You fared even worse, stalling at 62.
-But the Corrs wouldn't give up, and after the remix of Dreams gave them their first Top 10, it was third time lucky for Runaway, which went to Number 2 in 1999, THREE years after its original release.
+Not exactly a runaway success on its first release (do you see what we did there?), it gave the Corrs their very first chart entry in 1996, reaching only 49.
+A re-release with Love To Love You fared even worse, stalling at 62.
+But the Corrs wouldn't give up, and after the remix of Dreams gave them a first Top 10, it was third time lucky for Runaway, which went to Number 2 in 1999, three years after original release.
 On a scale of 1 to 10, how sick do you reckon they all were of playing it live by then?
 We're going for 11.

 Tori Amos - Professional Widow

-Tori said it herself: "It's gotta be big", and when released as a double-A side with Hey Jupiter, Tori's Professional Widow managed to get to Number 20 in 1996 – not quite big enough.
-But the main story was happening on the 12" of this release, where a remix by Armand van Helden was making clubs blow up all over the country.
-Putting a donk on it doesn't even cover it – it was pretty special.
-Sensing a phenomenon, a canny Tori released a single edit of the remix in early 1997 and only went and scored her first Number 1 single!
-Achievement unlocked.
+Tori said it herself: "It's gotta be big", and when released as a double-A side with Hey Jupiter, Tori's Professional Widow managed to get to 20 in 1996 – not quite big enough.
+The big story was on the 12" format, where a remix by Armand van Helden was blowing up in clubs all over the country.
+Sensing a phenomenon, a canny Tori released a single edit of the remix in early 1997 and scored her first Number 1 single!
+Bigness unlocked.

 Cardigans - Lovefool